Last Saturday we dedicated our outdoor chapel area with 30 or so friends and relatives.

 Charlie and I took it apart and inspected every light, every connection, and even replaced fuses in the plug but it still won’t work.

 I’m still hoping Charlie can figure something out.

 Now I have to figure out what to replace it with.

 I used to organize the house

 to-do list in one long list that I added to as I thought of something new.
-Here’s the updated room by room view at the end of 2017.
+I cleaned up this list just after I posted this at the end of 2017.
 Over the years we have made a lot of progress which sometimes seems very slow-going.

 Coffee bar in the kitchen